-Shareholders of a Swiss corporation may exercise their voting rights in a general meeting of shareholders.
-Shareholders can only act by written consents if no shareholder requests a general meeting of shareholders.
+Shareholders of a Swiss corporation may only exercise their voting rights in a general meeting of shareholders and may not act by written consents.
 The articles of association must allow for (independent) proxies to be present at a general meeting of shareholders.
 The instruction of such (independent) proxies may occur in writing or electronically.